cloudControl/documentation/Add-on Documentation/Data Processing/RabbitMQBigwig.md

 ## Support

-Please submit all RabbitMQ Bigwig support and runtime issues via one of the [cloudControl Support channels](https://www.cloudcontrol.com/dev-center/support).
+Please submit all RabbitMQ Bigwig support and runtime issues via one of the [dotCloud Support channels](https://www.cloudcontrol.com/dev-center/support).
 Any non-support related issues or product feedback is welcome at rabbitmq-bigwig@lshift.net.

 ## Additional resources